 The entrance itself was made accessible by wooden boards that we had to balance over:

 As was the cave itself – absolutely amazing!!

 Only small groups of maximum four people could get into the cave due to limited space, but once inside, it was really worth the money and effort.
 The structure of the ice is amazing:

 On our way back we could take some more pictures of the plain next to the glacier.
 One of the most fascinating features of Islandic landscape is – at least for me – the incredible vastness of the plains.

 This vastness can also very nicely be observed when going to Thakgil (Þakgil in Islandic letters):

-Thakgil lies at the end of a small dirt road and definitely needs a four-wheel drive.
-However, the surrounding mountains and the vast plains of the glacial rivers are absolutely worth the bumpy ride.
-From above even the Dyrholae Peninsula could be seen far away:
+Thakgil lies at the end of a small dirt road and definitely requires a four-wheel drive.
+However, the surounding mountains and the vast plains of the glacial rivers are absolutely worth the bumpy ride.
+From above, even the Dyrholae Peninsula could be seen far away:

-Our first plan – walking deeper into the valley by following the small river – were spoilt by the closure of the walk.
+Our first plan – walking deeper into the valley by following the small river – was spoilt by the closure of the walk.
 So, we just took some pictures.

 Instead, we drove back a little bit and walked into one of the other valleys nearby: